.“OK boomer.” VSCO girls. “Old Town Road.” Even if you’re not on TikTok, you’re probably familiar with some of its most pervasive memes.

 TikTok is wonderfully accessible to businesses of all sizes—all you need to get started is a smartphone and an internet connection.
 And there’s no pressure to be perfectly polished.

-Unlike most social media networks which curate highlight reels of an idealized lifestyle, TikTok videos are unapologetically silly.
+Unlike most social media networks that curate highlight reels of an idealized lifestyle, TikTok videos are unapologetically silly.
 They feature teens performing goofy dance routines with their friends, middle-aged moms lip-syncing in their kitchens, and even politicians poking fun at themselves.

 For brands, it’s a fantastic opportunity to engage younger audiences.
 As The Washington Post‘s TikTok creator Dave Jorgenson told The Atlantic, the average subscriber to the newspaper is “‘well over 40.
 So this is a really good way to, at the very least, get [younger people] to trust the brand or to know the brand.”